tiffanyposs/learningGulp/README.md

 ```

-You can include that concatted script in your index.html along with the handlebars library
+You can include that concatenated script in your index.html along with the handlebars library

 ```
   <script src="https://cdnjs.cloudflare.com/ajax/libs/handlebars.js/4.0.5/handlebars.js"></script>